 The same thing happened with Lil Nas X when a friend asked me, “Did you hear about how this black kid wrote a viral country trap song and was kicked out of the Hot 100 Country Billboard list?”

 All of these cases were through word of mouth when I learned about them in person.
 I didn’t ask my friends to introduce me to music.
 There was something interesting, funny, surprising or different about the artist that they felt inclined to share with me.

 Why is this important?
 It’s this concept of social currency.

 In subtle ways, we share things based on how something makes us look and how others will perceive us.
-Social currency is what helps make the person who shares something look good or valuable to the other person they are telling it to in social context.
+Social currency is what helps make the person who shares something look good or valuable to the other person they are telling it in a social context.

 For example, if I share a really funny video with you, it makes me look good if you really like it because it puts me in a positive light in how you perceive me.
 If I tell you about a hot, upcoming artist you never heard of who becomes really famous it makes me look good when I introduce you to them.
 This is because it demonstrates that I have good taste in music or that I’m in the know.

 When it comes to virality, you need to do or create something that carries social currency so it’s worth mentioning through word of mouth and sharing with others.